jmhmaxsat/RASLite/README.md

 ## Installation

-To install and run RASLite on a Unix/Linux machine, execute the following commands:
+To install and compile RASLite on a Unix/Linux machine, execute the following commands:
 ```
 git clone https://github.com/jmhmaxsat/RASLite.git
 cd RASLite